Use CSS to Change the Mouse Cursor

 The (Possibly) LessSensible Choice.

-The cursor property can also accept image URLs as a value, meaning you could use a .png or .svgs (amongst other formats), to customise the cursor to your heart's content.
-There are limitations on some formats, and they may not always show up.
-For instance, SVG can be difficult to get to show up on Chrome on a Mac.
+The cursor property can also accept image URLs as a value, meaning you could use a .png or .svg (amongst other formats).
+Always provide a standard cursor fallback because custom images can fail to load or be unsupported.
+At the time of writing, SVG could be difficult to display in Chrome on a Mac.

-I have personally used this approach on a few occasions: the testimonials carousel I include in my website footer uses stylised SVG arrows to show where you can cycle forwards or backwards essential given that I've also chosen to hide the buttons altogether.
+I have personally used image cursors on a few occasions.
+The testimonials carousel in my website footer used stylised SVG arrows, but carousel controls must remain visible and keyboardfocusable; a cursor cannot replace them.
 Another example is the IMG Licensing website I put together last year.
 Their new branding featured contemporary plus symbols, so it made sense to include that sparingly into the new site.